rbisdorff/Digraph3/docSphinx/pearls.rst

 Cardinal or Ordinal criteria significances ..........................................

 The required cardinal significance weights of the performance criteria represent the *Achilles*' heel of the outranking approach.
 Rarely will indeed a decision maker be cognitively competent for suggesting precise decimal-valued criteria significance weights.
-More often, the decision problem will involve equally import decision objectives with equi-significant criteria.
+More often, the decision problem will involve more or less equally important decision objectives with more or less equi-significant criteria.
 A random example of such a decision problem may be generated with the :py:class:`randPerfTabs.Random3ObjectivesPerformanceTableau` class.

 .. code-block:: pycon
    :linenos:
+   :caption: Random 3 Objectives Performance Tableau
+   :name: 3ObjExample

    >>> from randPerfTabs import Random3ObjectivesPerformanceTableau
    >>> t = Random3ObjectivesPerformanceTableau(numberOfActions=7,\